 While the bread pudding bakes, melt the butter for the praline sauce in a small saucepan over medium-low heat.

-Add brown sugar and cream and stir until mixture in uniform.
-Bring to a boil then simmer for five to 10 minutes in order to allow sauce to thicken.
+Add brown sugar and cream and stir until mixture is uniform.
+Bring to a boil then reduce heat to low and simmer for five to 10 minutes in order to allow sauce to thicken.
 Remove from heat and stir in pecans.

 When ready to serve, you can either spoon the sauce all over the bread pudding before cutting or ladle it on the individual portions.
 Both ways work fine but the first is easiest with a large crowd.